April 1868 Colorado Territory

 “I’ll be right with you.”
 A voice called from the back of the store and Danica pulled off her Stetson and began looking about the shop.

 “Oh, Danica it’s you.”
 Danica turned to see Millie standing in the back of the shop.
 Danica gave Millie a nervous smile, Millie was what a woman was supposed to look like Danica thought.
 She was five foot seven, with a nice oval face, a good straight nose, big light brown eyes, and lovely light brown hair.
 Millie also had a nice hourglass figure, with small pert breasts.
 Danica by comparison was five feet tall with breasts the size of melons and slim hips.
 Millie also always dressed like a lady and not like a roust about.
 “What can I help you with?”

 “I need a dress.”
 Danica nervously clenched the brim of her hat.

 “A new dress for church?”
 Millie stepped forward and reached for a rack of pretty pink and white dresses.

 “No, I need a wedding dress.”
 She managed to say and saw Millie’s eyes go wide.

 “A wedding dress?”
-Millie starred at her in amazement.
+Millie stared at her in amazement.
 “But who, is it Jeb Evans, I know he likes you.”

 “No, it’s not Jeb.
 I’m going to marry the prisoner, under the town charter I can save his life if he marries me.”
-Danica saw Millie go pale her.
+Danica saw Millie go pale.